TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 the Ethernet Firmware which plays the role of central hub that replicates and fans out.
 Refer to the \ref ethfw_mcast_support section for more information.

+Ethernet Firmware runs gPTP stack which operates either as master or slave clock based on the gPTP configurations set, supporting both software and hardware adjustments for the CPTS clock.
-Ethernet Firmware operates as a PTP clock slave and supports two-step mode with Layer-2 encapsulation.
-The integrated PTP stack is a TI implementation meant for testing and demonstration purposes.  **It must not be used for production**.
-This PTP implementation sets up CPSW ALE classifiers with PTP multicast MAC addresses as match criteria to have PTP traffic routed to a dedicated UDMA RX flow.
+This PTP implementation sets up CPSW ALE classifiers with PTP multicast MAC address and PTP EtherType PTP classifier as match criteria to have PTP traffic routed to dedicated UDMA RX flow.

 The remote configuration infrastructure provided by Ethernet Firmware is built on top of the *remote_device* framework.
 Ethernet Firmware plays the role of a server which